xgizzo/xbot/README.md

 **Automate the Protection of all Master Branches** when a repository is created.
 The Master Branch is where all code and artifacts get deployed, so protecting this is a good start for an automated pipeline.

-**Automate the creation of new issue in the newly created repository**, this informs any users of all restrictions applied as well as any prior information a user might need to get started.
+**Automate the creation of new a issue in the newly created repository**, this informs any users of all restrictions applied as well as any prior information a user might need to get started.

 **Introduce Actions**, these will be used for creating workflows for our CI/CD Pipeline.